 Obviously (and tragically) these philosophers do not see themselves as people of the mind, gaining, extending, and applying knowledge.
 Rather, they are hooligans of the ivy tower, bullies who pick on nerds, only instead of hanging out in alleys and locker rooms, they occupy university classrooms.

 That those rooms are lighted, heated (or cooled), furnished and finished must seem to be some sort of metaphysical given to the writers of this anthology.
-That without Sheldon, Amy, Leonard, Leslie, and even Penny who brings them the food they do not prepare, they would be worse off than savages seems never to dawn upon them.
+That without Sheldon, Leonard, Amy, and the others--even Penny who brings them the food they do not prepare--they would be worse off than savages seems never to dawn upon them.

 This ignorance is not happenstance.
 As Ayn Rand cogently pointed out time and again, philosophy has consequences.
 Doctoral candidate in political philosophy Ruth E. Lowe displayed typical ignorance in Chapter 13 (on tolerance and toleration) when she says that “scientists told us the Earth was flat.”
 They did not.
 Moreover, numismatic evidence shows that ancient people knew that the Earth is a sphere.
-Likewise, Mackonis seems to think that if a statement is 80% likely to be true, then this somehow creates multivalued logic with an included middle, blanking out on the meaning of the claim that something is 80% likely means the claim is exactly that and not .8 x .8 x .8 x… ad infinitum … A or non-A, even if A is a statement of probability with level of confidence and a margin of error.
+Likewise, Mackonis seems to think that if a statement is 80% likely to be true, then this somehow creates multivalued logic with an included middle, blanking out on the meaning of the claim that something is 80% likely means the claim is exactly that, and not .8 x .8 x .8 x… ad infinitum.
+The metaphysical altertive must be A or non-A, even if A is a statement of probability with level of confidence and a margin of error.

 Previously on Necessary Facts: